openhab/openhabian/docs/openhabian.md

 Out of the box, the openHABian image provides:

--   Hassle-free setup without a display or keyboard, connected via Ethernet or [WiFi](#wifi-based-setup-notes)
+-   Hassle-free setup without a display or keyboard, connected via Ethernet or [Wi-Fi](#wi-fi-based-setup-notes)
 -   The latest stable version of openHAB
 -   Zulu Embedded OpenJDK Java 8, 11 or AdoptOpenJDK
 -   [openHABian Configuration Tool](#openhabian-configuration-tool) including updater functionality